grantwinney/blog/content/posts/how-to-create-a-2fa-code-for-your-app/index.md

 slug: how-to-create-a-2fa-code-for-your-app
 summary: I use 2FA on every site that supports it, but I'd never given much thought to how a 2FA code is generated.
 Let's learn how!
 tags:
   - 2fa
-- coding
   - security
 title: Create a TOTP 2FA code for your app
 aliases:
   - /a-sample-csharp-app-for-generating-and-verifying-totp-2fa-codes
 ---
 I've been using 2FA on [every site that supports it](https://twofactorauth.org/) for quite some time, but I've never given much thought to how a 2FA code is created.
 I enable it, scan the QR code, and print the backup codes.
 The rest is magic. 🧙‍♂️